Quasi-normal modes of the Ay\'on-Beato-Garc\'ia black hole surrounded by quintessence: Quasi--normal modes

-Quasi--normal modes are the solutions $\omega$ of Eq. \eqref{ec.ts} which arise from the interaction between the Ayón–Beato–García black hole surrounded by quintessence, and correspond to the boundary conditions given in \eqref{ec.bca}.
-This model can provide valuable insights into the astrophysical properties of black holes and may play a significant role as an indirect method for detecting dark energy near black holes; using future gravitational wave detectors to study interactions between scalar fields and the black hole.
+The QNMs are the complex frequency solutions, $\omega = \omega_r + i\omega_i$, of (\ref{ec.ts}), which arise from the interaction between the ABG black hole surrounded by quintessence and the perturbing field, and satisfy the boundary conditions given in (\ref{ec.bca}).
+This model type can provide valuable insights into the astrophysical properties of black holes and may play a significant role as an indirect method for detecting dark energy near black holes.
+Here, $\omega_{r}$ denotes the real part of the QNMs, corresponding to the oscillation frequency of the perturbation, while $\omega_{i}$ represents its imaginary part and characterizes the stability of the BH.

-Several numerical and semi-analytical methods exist in the literature to compute the quasi--normal modes of black holes.
-For example, Mashhoon's method replaces the potential barrier in the Schrödinger-like equation with one that is analytically solvable, yielding accurate results for high multipole numbers.
+Several numerical and semi-analytical methods exist in the literature to compute the QNMs of black holes.
+For example, Mashhoon's method replaces the potential barrier in the Schr\"odinger-type equation with one that is analytically solvable, yielding accurate results for high multipole numbers.
 Leaver's method employs a Frobenius series expansion that leads to continued fractions for determining QNMs.
-The WKB approximation \cite{Iyer:1986nq}, which has been extended up to sixth order \cite{Konoplya:2003dd,Konoplya:2004ip}, offers improved accuracy but becomes unreliable when the overtone number $n$ is comparable to the angular number $l$.
-Each of these techniques, however, has certain limitations.
-In this work, we use the Asymptotic Iteration Method to calculate the quasinormal frequencies.
+The WKB approximation \cite{Iyer:1986nq}, which has been extended up to sixth order \cite{Konoplya:2003dd},\cite{Konoplya:2004ip}, offers improved accuracy but becomes unreliable when the overtone number $n$ is comparable to the angular number $l$.

+Another widely used technique is the Asymptotic Iteration Method, which in many cases provides an efficient and reliable procedure for computing QNMs.
+In this work we will apply the AIM, hence we provide below a brief summary of the method and its implementation for computing the QNMs.

 To carry out the AIM approach, it is convenient to implement the following change of variable $r=1/\xi$.
-In terms of the new variable, the Eq. (\ref{ec.ts}) can now be expressed as
+In terms of the new variable, the Eq. (\ref{ec.ts}) can now be expressed as:

 where

 To apply the boundary conditions and find the quasi--normal modes, it is necessary to express \eqref{ec.bca} in terms of the variable $\xi$.
 Thus, note that as $r \to r_h$, the function $R$ behaves as